 The project worked with a range of families situated within a one-mile radius of Goodison Park with children aged between 3-11 years.
 Participants were recruited through a series of family fun days, held at Stanley Park, nearby to Goodison.
 This was followed by a 12-week, family-orientated intervention consisting of free physical activity, social, nutritional and health education sessions, including:

-Throughout the project, measures such as levels of physical activity, self-rated mental wellbeing and smoking and alochol consumption were collated, to monitor any changes in behaviour.
+Throughout the project, measures such as levels of physical activity, self-rated mental wellbeing and smoking and alcohol consumption were collated, to monitor any changes in behaviour.

 - Despite the families living within a small geographical area, there were visible differences within the health behaviours exhibited by parents.